losandes/supposed/README.md

 Supposed
 ========
-Supposed is a test framework for Node.js, TypeScript, and the Browser.
+Supposed is a fast, hackable test framework for Node.js, TypeScript, and the Browser.
 Supposed runs tests concurrently, so test suites complete as quickly as possible.
 It has 0 dependencies (not counting dev-dependencies), and supports many Domain Service Languages DSLs: BDD, TDD, xunit, custom.

 * [Get Started with Node](#get-started-with-node)
 * [Get Started with the Browser](#get-started-with-the-browser)